theapache64/percentage-calculator/README.md

 # Percentage Calculator - Raycast Extension

-A comprehensive percentage calculator for Raycast that supports multiple calculation types:
+A comprehensive percentage calculator for Raycast that provides a **Full Statistics** view with colorful card-based results.
+Enter any two values and get a complete breakdown of all possible percentage calculations in one go!

-- **Basic Percentage**: Calculate X% of Y
-- **What is X% of Y**: Interactive percentage calculation
+## What You Get

+When you enter two values (e.g., 100 and 150), the extension instantly calculates:

+- **Basic Percentages**: 100% of 150 = 150, and 150% of 100 = 150
-- **X is what % of Y**: Find what percentage one number is of another
+- **Percentage Ratios**: 100 is 66.67% of 150, and 150 is 150% of 100
-- **X is Y% of what**: Find the whole when you know the part and percentage
-- **Percentage Difference**: Calculate the percentage difference between two values
+- **Percentage Difference**: 40% difference between the two values
-- **Percentage Change**: Calculate percentage increase or decrease
+- **Percentage Changes**: 50% increase from 100→150, and 33.33% decrease from 150→100

 ## Features

-- 🧮 Multiple calculation types in one extension
+- 🎨 **Beautiful Card Design**: Results displayed as colorful, easy-to-read cards
+- 📊 **Complete Analysis**: Get 7 different calculations from just 2 input values
-- 📋 Copy results to clipboard
+- 📋 **Smart Copy Options**: Copy individual results or all calculations at once
-- 📊 Clear calculation display
-- ⚡ Fast and responsive interface
-- 🎯 Accurate calculations with proper formatting
+- 🎯 **Intelligent Icons**: Each calculation type has its own color and icon
+- ⚡ **Instant Results**: No need to select calculation types - get everything automatically
+- 🔄 **Interactive Interface**: Easy navigation between input and results

-## Installation & Testing Guide
+## Installation

+### From Raycast Store (Recommended)

+1. **Install Raycast**: Download from [raycast.com](https://raycast.com)
+2. **Open Raycast Store**:
+   - Launch Raycast (⌘ + Space)
+   - Type "Store" or click the Store tab
+3. **Search for Extension**:
+   - Search for "Percentage Calculator"
+   - Click "Install" on the extension
+4. **Start Using**:
+   - Type "Percentage Calculator" or "perc" in Raycast
+   - Enter your two values and get instant results!

+### Manual Development Setup

+If you want to modify or contribute to the extension:

 ### Prerequisites